 Last week, Watchonista Creative Studios showcased an exclusive video for the launch of the Glashütte Original SeaQ Dive Watch with a rich, reed green dial and bezel.
 We proved that this watch is far more versatile than one would initially think, given its unique colorway.
 The beautifully lacquered dial inspired us to take the watch on a couple of fresh bi-coastal adventures that were definitively not diving, despite the 20 engraved waves on the SeaQ’s caseback that cleverly alludes to its 20 bar (200 meter) water resistance.

 SeaQ East: On-Track

 The first of the two adventures was what we called a "gentleman’s drive."
 You can’t help but get some serious racing vibes from this new SeaQ.
 Again, its eye-catching dial and rotating bezel with ceramic inlay give off a vibe nearing a classic British racing green, but with something more.
 To really show off this effect, we asked Ben Tarlow, our friend from Mid-Century Motoring, to help us out.
-And it was his personal vehicle, a rare, steely-silver 1989 Porsche 911 Carrera “25th Anniversary Edition” – one of only 300 – that we were interested in using.
+And it was his personal vehicle, a rare vintage car – one of only 300 – that we were interested in using.

 The car was purchased new by his grandfather, then sold out of the family around 2002.
-Seventeen years later, Ben found it on consignment at a Porsche shop in Miami.
-This particular 911 seemed as though it was designed to be a timeless, multi-generational icon.
+Seventeen years later, Ben found it on consignment at a shop in Miami.
+This particular vehicle seemed as though it was designed to be a timeless, multi-generational icon.